Logo Decentralized Social Network

 name assign NAME

 Assign an existing name NAME to the node.
 The 24 secret words are to be passed to the standard input, one per line.
+It is allowed to pass them exactly how they are printed by name register, where each word is prepended with its number.
+These numbers are ignored.

 name delete